Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: Introduction

 \begin{thm}[Equivariant Monk Rule] For $\alpha\in\Delta$, we have

 \end{thm}

 Consider $\alpha\in\Delta$, and let $I=\Delta\backslash\{\alpha\}$.
 A key step in the proof of \cref{intro:thm:chevalley} is the following formula (see \cref{qChevalley}):

-As a further consequence of \cref{intro:qChevalley}, we obtain a new proof of the description of $H^*_S(\Pet)$ by generators and relations developed by Harada, Horiguchi, and Masuda \cite{harada.horiguchi.masuda:Peterson}; see \cref{hhm}.
+In \cite{harada.horiguchi.masuda:Peterson}, Harada, Horiguchi, and Masuda present a description of $H^*_S(\Pet)$ by generators and relations.
+As a further consequence of \cref{qChevalley}, we obtain a new proof of their description; see \cref{hhm}.

 Let us now outline the organization of the paper.
 In \cref{sec:cohomology}, we recall some results on the equivariant cohomology of spaces with affine paving, as developed by Edidin, Graham, and Kreiman in \cite{edidin.graham,graham:positivity,graham2020cominuscule}.
 In \cref{sec:preliminaries}, we recall some results on root systems, flag manifolds, and Schubert varieties.
 In \cref{sec:Hessenberg}, we describe Hessenberg varieties, and compute the Poincar\'e dual of the fundamental class of a regular Hessenberg variety as a polynomial in the Chern classes of line bundles (\cref{intro:HessClass}).
 We also recall from \cite{tymoczko:paving,precup,gms:peterson} some results on Peterson varieties.
-In \cref{sec:giambelli}, we describe the relationship between the ordinary cohomology rings $H^*(\Hess(e,H))$, $H^*(\Hess(h,H))$, and $H^*(G/B)$, following ideas developed by Brosnan and Chow \cite{brosnan-chow}, and further refined by B{\u{a}}libanu and Crooks \cite{balibanu2020perverse}.
-We then use these ideas to prove the Giambelli formula (\cref{intro:Giambelli}) and the multiplicity formula (\cref{intro:thm:mult}).
+In \cref{sec:giambelli}, we describe the relationship obtained in \cite{MR4116638} between the ordinary cohomology rings $H^*(\Hess(e,H))$, $H^*(\Hess(h,H))$, and $H^*(G/B)$, see \cref{intro:commTri}.
+We give a different explanation of this relationship, following ideas developed by Brosnan and Chow \cite{brosnan-chow}, and further refined by B{\u{a}}libanu and Crooks \cite{balibanu2020perverse}.
+We then use \cref{intro:commTri} to prove the Giambelli formula (\cref{intro:Giambelli}) and the multiplicity formula (\cref{intro:thm:mult}).
 Finally, in \cref{sec:chevalley}, we prove the Chevalley formula (\cref{intro:thm:chevalley}), its dual Monk rule (\cref{intro:thm:monk}), and recover the Harada-Horiguchi-Masuda presentation of $H^*_S(\Pet)$.
 We also tabulate the structure constants appearing in the Chevalley and Monk formulae, and present some examples applying these fomulae.